-Our common stock trade on the Nasdaq Global Select Market under the symbol "WTRH" and our public warrants are quoted on the OTC Pink marketplace maintained by OTC Market Groups, Inc. under the symbol "WTRHW".
-On February 8, 2019, the closing price of the common stock was \$12.20 per share and the last quoted sale price of the public warrants was \$2.15 per warrant.
+Our common stock and public warrants trade on the Nasdaq Capital Market under the symbols "WTRH" and "WTRHW," respectively.
+On December 6, 2018, the closing prices of the common stock and public warrants were \$11.60 per share and \$1.41 per warrant, respectively.
 The Luxor Warrants and Convertible Notes are not listed on any exchange.

-See the section entitled "Risk Factors" beginning on page 4 of this prospectus and any similar section contained in any applicable prospectus supplement to read about factors you should consider before buying our securities.
+See the section entitled "Risk Factors" beginning on page $\frac{4}{2}$ of this prospectus and any similar section contained in any applicable prospectus supplement to read about factors you should consider before buying our securities.